orb-lang/espalier/doc/md/peg/metis.md

    end

    cat.terminal = terminal or nil
    cat.nofail   = nofail or nil
+   cat.nullable = nullable or nil
    cat.constrained = not again

-   -- probably this is not necessary? if again then
-      queueUp(coll.shuttle, cat)
-   end

    if gate then
       gate.dam = nil